* For the History of Base 60: see below.

 With the Greeks, and then with the Arabs, the sexagesimal system has been an academic system of numeration, used by the astronomers.
 We still avail ourselves of this system for the measurement of arcs or angles and for the measurement of time.
 Save for some rare and late exceptions, (1) this system has, beginning with the Greeks, always been employed to express fractions only.
 Prior to that, however, in Babylonia, it served to express the integers as well as the fractions.
 It was a complete system of numeration, used by the Babylonian mathematicians or astronomers.
 Already at the beginning of Assyriology, examples of the system have been found by the first decipherers: Hinks found some on an astronomical tablet coming from the excavations of Nineveh (2)...
 Since then, the excavations made in Babylonia, especially those of Sarzec at Tello, have taught us that, before becoming an academic system, the sexagesimal system had been the common and exclusive mode of numeration with the Sumerians, that is, with the predecessors of the Babylonians.

 Also Thureau-Dangin, p.
-98, summarizes Moritz Cantor's conclusion (which he later abandoned), from his Vorlesungen ueber Geschichte d.
+98, summarizes Moritz Cantor's conclusion (with which RSR concurs, though Cantor himself, perhaps glimpsing its implications, later abandoned), from his Vorlesungen ueber Geschichte d.
 Mathematik (1880, p.
 83) that:

 The year, which was given the round number of 360 days, gave rise to the circle of 360 degrees, and the division of the circle into six parts, suggested by the fact that the chord of the inscribed hexagon is equal to the radius, gave rise to the number 60, the basis of the system.